jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * Launch a referral program to capitalize on our expanded customer base to acquire new customers.
 * loyalty program:
 * Further analyze our marketing channel performance to determine its impact on leads and customer acquisition.
+* Map our customer journey to further understand their experience, pain points, and motivations behind their decisions by using existing data on the website/app and email behavior and surveying loyalty members.
 * Develop tailored promotions for disengaged customers based on the findings that only 13% of customers who created accounts made a purchase within one month, and that 269 registered users hadn't yet made any purchase.
-* Map our customer journey to further understand their experience, pain points, and motivations behind their decisions by surveying customers after their purchase, users who didn't buy, and loyalty members, and using existing data on the website/app and email behavior.

 #### Sales Team
 * Conduct qualitative research on top-spending customers who have purchased 3-4 laptops.
 There might be business opportunities for small business customers/resellers.